thehuha/hroug-apex-translations/readme.txt

 3) Install the demo App or use the package as standalone.
 The Demo App uses the built in HR schema.

 4) Customize to your own needs.

+*IMPORTANT: the generated SQL script for transferring translations relies on the option that the Application was originally deployes with the "Preserve Original IDs" option.
+If this is not the case in your application, you have to to some modifications to the utility package.